"Earth Defense", one of the original Zen Pinball tables.Zen Pinball

 - The sign on the upper-left of Fantastic Four is built similarly and in a similar location to the rotating jungle in Gilligan's Island.

 - The ball lock on the lower-right in Guardians of the Galaxy is based on the TARDIS in Doctor Who.
+The Skill Shot involves pressing the launch button when a moving target passes by a stationary reticule, which was previously used in Data East's Star Trek.

 - The Everett mini-playfield in The Walking Dead has a layout very similar to the attic in Haunted House, including a pair of flippers that point away from each other.
+"A New Day" is a mode centered around the bumpers that asks you to earn a certain score within a time limit with scoring greatly increased, traits it shares in common with Monster Bash's "Mummy Mayhem."

 - Signature Style: Most tables have the following in common: